 Establish Payment Terms in a Written Agreement

 Oral agreements create problems.
 Collecting the appropriate payment for services can be nearly impossible unless a written agreement exists.
 The agreement should carefully tie the fee to measurements that can be understood by the client and documented by the firm.
 Unclear or unspecified payment terms and untimely billing and collection often generate disputes.
-One of the greatest values in using AIA consensus documents is that they are clear on payment provisions.
+One of the greatest values in using AIA contract documents is that they are clear on payment provisions.